quitefire/goEuro/README.md

-goEuro is a simple console app returning a list of suggestion based on a city name you provide.
+The purpose of this project is to build a CLI to call the go-euro search API.
+Given a city name (eg: "London") this software calls the go-euro API to get position suggestions.
-All the suggestion is then listed into "city name".csv file.
+The results are stored in a CSV file.
+The name of the file is set to the "city" + .csv .

-1. In order to run the application do the following :
+1. In order to run the application follow the below steps :
     - **mvn clean package**;
     - **java -jar target/goeuro.jar "city_name"**;